Lopinot

 The La Reconnaissance estate had remained virtually unchanged until the Government decided to build a dam at the nearby Caura Village.
 The village was taken over by the government and in order to protect the water supply, in 1943 and 1944, all the adjacent areas including La Reconnaissance were taken over.
 The village was then renamed "Lopinot" after the man who first established it.
 After the villagers of Caura were evacuated from the area, they were given the option of re-settling on the newly acquired Government lands at Lopinot.
 The people transferred the Caura Church (the Church of La Veronica), the la Veronica R.C.
 School, and their customs, culture and Spanish language to the Patois speaking community of Lopinot.
 Many of the original residents of the area are descendants of French Creole migrants to the island following the Cedula of Population (1783).

 Today, the small village of Lopinot remains largely unchanged despite the fact that the cocoa estates have been cleared to a large extent to facilitate the building of the school, the church and houses.
 Cocoa estates still remain, and many people still engage in agriculture for a living.
 Also, remains of his cocoa houses and a jail are still evident in the village.
 By the 1970s, the Trinidad and Tobago Tourist Board found that the Lopinot Village had great potential as a historic site and began to restore old structures to maintain the historical appeal of the village.
-Thus, Lopinot Village remains a part of Trinidad and Tobago that blossoms with natural and almost undisturbed beauty, and limitless history to be appreciated by all.
+Today the area is known as the Lopinot Historical Complex.

 The village is reportedly haunted by a soucouyant, and the ghost of Loppinot himself (as seen in Ghost Hunters International).

+Politics

+Lopinot is part of the Lopinot/Bon Air West constituency for elections to the Parliament of Trinidad and Tobago.